tejaspawar1137/luxe-lane/README.md

     2.)
 Run the command "npm intall" to install the node_modules

     3.)
-Run the command "npm run start" to start the frontend server which serves the website frontend.
+Run the command "npm run start" to start the Client server which serves the website frontend.

 The website should now be able to run on your pc.